3

 – B1100

-Oct 1, 2015 at 9:41
+Commented Oct 1, 2015 at 9:41

 • @B1100 before it was requested by Mara, the Buddha hinted venerable Ananda several times.
 That means the Buddha was already contemplating about entering Parinibbana.
 The lord saw no reason to stay on(since the Sasana was fully groomed) unless requested by venerable Ananda who was taking care of him tirelessly.
-Oct 1, 2015 at 15:05
+Commented Oct 1, 2015 at 15:05

 3